lennyitb/commentbox/README.md

     X<><><><><><><><><><><><><><><><><><><><><*/
 ```

-### Your very own style
+## Your very own style

-A style is just a hash (as shown below). it has a key for each of the two 'odd' corners (the begin/end corners will always be /\* \*/), as well as the begin/end borders for odd and even lines respectively, and finally a string for the horizontal lines at the top and bottom of the box.
+A style is just a Hash (as shown below). it has a key for each of the two 'odd' corners (the begin/end corners will always be /\* \*/), as well as the begin/end borders for odd and even lines respectively, and finally a string for the horizontal lines at the top and bottom of the box.
 All Strings are exactly two characters that are repeated as necessary.

 ```erb
   <%= # for the minimalist in all of us